Identification and Estimation of Seller Risk Aversion in Ascending Auctions: Empirical illustration

 Properties can be auctioned off for several legal reasons: (i) default on mortgage payments for more than six months; (ii) default on condominium maintenance fees; (iii) labor-related lawsuits; and (iv) other unpaid debt obligations.
 Auctions in categories (i) and (ii) are the most prevalent.
 Type (i) cases are classified as extrajudicial because the auction does not require judicial, or court, approval and are most often initiated by financial institutions when a property serving as collateral under fiduciary alienation is repossessed after borrower default.
 All other types generally require authorization by a court and typically consider the cases of unpaid loans, bankruptcy, or overdue condominium fees.

-Our application involves auctions that may proceed to a second round if the property is not sold initially, in which case a new auction is held with a reduced reserve price.
-In the latter cases, judicial auctions typically apply a 50\% discount on the reserve price when a property is not sold in the first round and extrajudicial auctions often set the second-round reserve price to the outstanding debt.
-To apply our methodology, we always take the reserve price in the first round to be the seller's optimal reserve price.
+Our application involves auctions that were completed over two rounds.
+The second round takes place if the property is not sold initially, in which case the reserve price is reduced as judicial auctions typically applied a 50\% discount on the reserve price and extrajudicial auctions often set the second-round reserve price to the outstanding debt.
+To apply our methodology, we take the reserve price in the first round to be the seller's optimal reserve price.
 This is motivated by the fact that the first reserve is set based on actual appraisals of the property value, while the discounted reserve price in the second round is guided by either a judicial mandate or the property debt.

 All sales follow the English auction format, in which bids are placed electronically in ascending order.
 The auction details including property information and auction schedule are publically available.
 The auction platform publishes all submitted bids in real time.
 We note that the second rounds, on average, take place 20 days after the first round.
 Our sample consists only of auctions with at least two bidders.
 We assume that all potential bidders submitted bids, which means we observe $N$ that corresponds to the number of different bidders in each auction.\footnote{The assumptions on observing $N$ is a common one in practice, although models with endogenous bidders' entry or unknown number of bidders have been studied in the literature.}